 The program prepares its graduates as they enter a dynamic and rapidly changing environment, characterized by emerging technologies and the globalization of market activity.
-Students in this program may choose to specialize in marketing, finance, information technology, real estate, or international business law.
+Students in this program may choose to specialize in marketing and entrepreneurship, finance and entrepreneurship, real estate, or international business law.
 Upon completion of their studies, students will receive two degrees: An LL.B in Law and a B.A. in Business Administration.
-At the end of the second year, students may elect not to complete the B.A. in Business Administration and to receive only an LL.B, with an internal certificate testifying to their business studies.

 This programs provides an in depth training the fields of law and financial economics.
 The program provides theoretical and practical skills in economics, finance, and risk management.
 Graduates will be able to enter both the public and business sectors as attorneys, regulators, financial managers, economists and analysts.
 Courses in the M.A in financial economics are taught in English.
 Enrollment is conditioned upon outstanding analytical skills and an interview.

-Students enrolled in this program will undertake a specialty in public law and human rights, during which they will study designated courses in international humanitarian law, a practicum in public law, legal writing, security, terrorism, and choose among two tracks: diplomacy and conflict resolution and cyberterrorism.
+Students enrolled in this program will undertake a specialty in public law and human rights, during which they will study designated courses in international humanitarian law, a practicum in public law, legal writing, security, terrorism, and choose among two tracks: diplomacy and conflict resolution and cyberterrorism ( students can choose other specialties in MA : Public Policy & Administration or political marketing subject to completion supplementary courses at the beginning of the second degree).
 They will examine issues from all relevant policy fields, including, but not limited to, law, political science, public policy, and international relations.
 Students will also benefit from an individual mentoring program at the Lauder School of Government, in fields such as public policy, Israeli government institutions, homeland security, counter-terrorism, and more.
 The studies in the M.A. program will be conducted in English.
 Acceptance is conditioned on high entrance scores and an interview.

 Students enrolled in this program will specialize in commercialize law, and will undertake designated courses such as a business law practicum, regulation and financial derivatives, advanced corporate law, and an international negotiation workshop, among others.
 The MBA will be taught in English during 5 mini semesters and will focus on innovation and entrepreneurship.
 The MBA will include practical experience programs, including the possibility to participate in external accelerators or business projects led by leading professors and members of industry.
 Acceptance is conditioned on high entrance scores and an interview.